vchoutas/smplx/README.md

 ## News

+- 3 November 2020: We release the code to transfer between the models in the SMPL family.
+For more details on the code, go to this [readme file](./transfer_model/README.md).
+A detailed explanation on how the mappings were extracted can be found [here](./transfer_model/docs/transfer.md).
 - 23 September 2020: A UV map is now available for SMPL-X, please check the Downloads section of the website.
 - 20 August 2020: The full shape and expression space of SMPL-X are now available.